 Garden Tool Storage

 Rinse off and dry your garden tools, and if you see spots of rust, remove them with a wire brush or steel wool.
 Rub a light oil, such as WD-40 over the metal parts.
 Wooden handles can crack and splinter in the dry conditions of a cold winter; now is the time to check them for splinters, sand handles smooth, and coat the wood with linseed oil.
 Shovels and other digging tools should be hung up on the wall above the floor.
-Thoroughly wash out and rinse garden sprayers.
+Thoroughly wash out and rinse garden sprayers and hoses.

 Lawn mowers should be cleaned of all grass residue clinging to the underside of the deck, and power tillers should have their blades cleaned of dirt and polished clean of rust and corrosion.